jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.12.9 LasToAscii

-Converts one or more LAS files into ASCII text files..
+Converts one or more LAS files into ASCII text files.

 *Parameters*: